-Mars Wrigley is the combined chocolate, candy, mints and gum division of privately owned foods giant Mars Inc. The group was already a global giant in confectionery when it agreed to acquire leading worldwide chewing gum manufacturer Wm Wrigley Jr in 2008 with backing from investment company Berkshire Hathaway.
+Mars Wrigley is the combined chocolate, candy, mints and gum division of privately owned foods giant Mars Inc. The group was already a global giant in confectionery when it agreed to acquire leading worldwide chewing gum manufacturer Wm Wrigley Jr in 2008 with additional financial backing from investment company Berkshire Hathaway.
 Initially the two businesses of chocolate and gum were kept separate.
 Mars finally took full control of the Wrigley division in 2016, buying out Berkshire's shares, and the two organisations were eventually consolidated under the Mars Wrigley banner.
-This business is now one of two leaders in global confectionery alongside Mondelez.
+This business is one of two leaders in global confectionery alongside Mondelez.
 It houses several of the world's best-known confectionery brands including the two top-selling products overall: M&Ms and Snickers.
-These are supported by chocolate snacks Mars, Milky Way, Twix and Dove/Galaxy; Skittles and Starburst sugar confectionery; the Wrigley's, Extra and Orbit gum portfolio and a vast portfolio of smaller local or regional products.
-Wrigley is the global leader by far in gum and mints; Mars is #2 behind arch-rival Mondelez in global chocolate, and behind Hershey in the US.
-Andrew Clarke succeeded Martin Radvan as global president of Mars Wrigley in 2018.
+These are supported in turn by chocolate snacks Milky Way, Twix and Dove/Galaxy and various local jewels such as 3 Musketeers (in the US), Mars Bar (outside the US), Balisto and Amicelli (mainly in Germany), Bounty and Maltesers (mainly in the UK).
+The chocolate products are partnered by Skittles and Starburst sugar confectionery; and the Wrigley's, Extra, Orbit and Hubba Bubba gum portfolio.
+There is also a growing collection of other snacks.
+Combos is one of the oldest such brands in the collection, a savoury bagged snack marketed in North America since the 1980s.
+In 2017, Mars acquired international ownership of the Kind nut bar range, and added the US business as well in 2020.
+Mars Wrigley is the global leader overall in general confectionery with sales of around $18.0bn.
+Wrigley is the global leader by far in gum and mints, with more than 70% market share in the US, and an even higher share in many international territories.
+(In the UK, for example, share is as much as 90%).
+In global chocolate, though, Mars ranks #2 overall behind arch-rival Mondelez, and behind Hershey in the US.
+Andrew Clarke succeeded Martin Radvan as global divisional president of Mars Wrigley in 2018.

 Which agencies handle advertising for Mars Wrigley?
 Find out more from the Account Assignments database.